-Herbes de Provence is a mixture of dried herbs considered typical of the Provence region of southeast France.
+- Herbs de Provence is a mixture of dried herbs that are typically from the Provence region of France.

 These carrots are nothing short of perfection — sweet, hearty, comforting, and bursting with fresh flavors.